Chenango Lake (Broome County)

 A fair amount of rooted aquatic vegetation throughout much of the lake.

 Chenango Valley State Park.
 Shore access and boat rental.
 For more information call Chenango Valley State Park at (607) 648-5251 or click on their link in the right column under links leaving DEC's website.

 Rainbow trout, largemouth bass, yellow perch, and pumpkinseed sunfish.

 Most anglers target the rainbow trout during the spring and early-summer shortly after stocking.
 There are some cold water springs located in the northern part of the lake that do offer some refuge for trout during the warmer summer months.
 Fishing with worms, minnows, artificial natural baits (like Gulp or PowerBait) or corn suspended under a bobber usually works well for the trout.

 Chenango Lake is stocked annually with approximately 10,500 year-old rainbow trout (8-9").
-Special fishing regulations exist for trout in Chenango Lake so please review the Special Regulations by County section of your Freshwater Fishing Guide.
+Special fishing regulations exist for trout in Chenango Lake so please review the Special Regulations by County (leaving DEC website to official Fishing Regulations Guide vendor website) section of your Freshwater Fishing Guide.